-Amazon tablets continue to almost yearly updated to the hardware and still keep the excellent prices.
+Amazon continues to update the hardware on its excellent Fire HD tablets almost yearly and still keeps the prices extremely reasonable.
 2020 saw the Fire HD 8 get its update and in-kind, so did the Kids Edition.
 The price of entry for the 8-inch tablet is low, making it a fantastic buy when you're looking for an entertainment device.
 So what makes the Kids Edition, well, a Kids Edition?
 It boils down to the software, a case, and some back-up from Amazon.

 |Weight||19.4 oz||12.5 oz|